-Legislation governing either production and marketing materials of investment funds will depend on whether it is a closed-ended or open-ended fund.
+Legislation governing the production and the offering of marketing materials of investment funds will depend on whether it is a closedended or open-ended fund, based on the "advertising activity" concept.

 Thus, Law 35/2003 and Regulation 1082/2012 on Collective Investment Entities apply to open-ended AIFs; and Law 22/2014 to closed-ended funds.

-However, there is a common regulation for both types of AIF, which consists of: (i) the revised text of the Securities Market Law 4/2015, which states, in general terms, the basic conditions for marketing materials, as well as Act 34/1998, of 11 November 1998, for advertising; and (ii) Royal Decree 217/2008, of 15 February 2008, on investment firms.
+However, there is a common generic regulation for both types of AIF, which consists of: (i) the revised text of the Securities Market Law 4/2015, which states, in general terms, the basic conditions for marketing materials, as well as Act 34/1998, of 11 November 1998, on General Advertising; and (ii) Royal Decree 217/2008, of 15 February 2008, on investment firms.